Testosterone trial aims to reduce falls in frail seniors

 Summary

-This study tests whether giving testosterone to frail men aged 70+ with low testosterone can improve their strength, balance, and well-being, and reduce their risk of falling.
-About 96 men who are too weak for strength training will receive either testosterone or a placebo for several months.
+This study tests whether giving testosterone to frail men aged 70 and older with low testosterone can improve their strength, balance, and mental well-being, and reduce their risk of falling.
+About 96 men who are too weak for strength training will receive either testosterone or a placebo for a period.
 The main goal is to see if they can stand up from a chair more times in 30 seconds, which is linked to lower fall risk.

 Get updates